MinghuiChen43/awesome-deep-phenomena/README.md

 ### Deep Double Descent: 2023

+- A U-turn on Double Descent: Rethinking Parameter Counting in Statistical Learning. [[paper]](https://arxiv.org/abs/2310.18988)
+  - Alicia Curth, Alan Jeffares, Mihaela van der Schaar.
+  - Key Word: Deep Double Descent.
+  - <details><summary>Digest</summary> This paper challenges the conventional understanding of the relationship between model complexity and prediction error.
+It explores the phenomenon of "double descent," which suggests that test error can decrease as the parameter count exceeds the sample size.
+While this phenomenon has been observed in deep learning and other models like linear regression, trees, and boosting, the paper argues that the interpretation is influenced by multiple complexity axes.
+It demonstrates that the second descent occurs when the transition between these underlying axes happens and is not inherently tied to the interpolation threshold.
+The paper proposes a generalized measure for the effective number of parameters, which resolves tensions between double descent and traditional statistical intuition.

 - Dropout Drops Double Descent. [[paper]](https://arxiv.org/abs/2305.16179)
   - Tian-Le Yang, Joe Suzuki.
   - Key Word: Dropout; Deep Double Descent.